quellabs/wakapac/README.md

 ## Message Processing System

 WakaPAC provides a powerful message processing system inspired by Win32 window procedures.
-This allows components to handle all keyboard events in a centralized, procedural manner similar to traditional desktop application frameworks.
+This allows components to handle all mouse and keyboard events in a centralized, procedural manner similar to traditional desktop application frameworks.

 ### Basic Message Processing